dansand/Python/part1/lists.md

 ```
 first and last: 1 7
 ```

+Programming languages like Fortran and MATLAB start counting at 1, because that's what human beings have done for thousands of years.
+Languages in the C family (including C++, Java, Perl, and Python) count from 0 because that's simpler for computers to do.

 <!---
 and if we loop over a list,
 #the loop variable is assigned elements one at a time: